awesome-schedule/plannable/README.md

 > Note: We recommend [VS Code](https://code.visualstudio.com/) for development

-> Some of our scripts assumed a bash-like shell
+> Most of our scripts assumed a bash-like shell

 > On Linux, you may need to increase you system file watcher limit